opencv/opencv/modules/core/doc/drawing_functions.rst

 All the functions include the parameter ``color`` that uses an RGB value (that may be constructed with ``CV_RGB`` or the  :ref:`Scalar`  constructor
 ) for color
 images and brightness for grayscale images.
-For color images, the order?? channel is normally
-*Blue, Green, Red*.
+For color images, the channel ordering is normally *Blue, Green, Red*.
-This is what
+This is what :func:`imshow`, :func:`imread`, and :func:`imwrite` expect.
-:func:`imshow`,
-:func:`imread`, and
-:func:`imwrite` expect.
 So, if you form a color using the
 :ref:`Scalar` constructor, it should look like: